Cosmological Backgrounds of Gravitational Waves: Inflationary period, part I: irreducible GW background

 \subsection{Evolution of the inflationary background after inflation}

 In section \ref{sec:general} we have derived the solution of the GW evolution equation at super-Hubble scales and found that its dominant part is constant in time, see Eq.~\eqref{supHub}.
 In the previous section~\ref{sec:PrimTensInf}, we have demonstrated that this behavior is indeed confirmed for the quantum tensor fluctuations produced during inflation, after they have become super-Hubble.
-We have specified solution \eqref{supHub} to the case of inflation, by choosing the correct behaviour at sub-Hubble scales (Bunch-Davies vacuum): this gives Eqs.~\eqref{eq:vkExpandedsubH}-\eqref{eq:vkExpandedsupH}, and in turn solution \eqref{eq:hksupH} at super-Hubble scales and in the limit of exact {\it de Sitter}.
+We have specified solution \eqref{supHub} to the case of inflation, by choosing the correct behaviour at sub-Hubble scales (Bunch-Davies vacuum): this gives Eqs.~\eqref{eq:vkExpandedsubH}-\eqref{eq:vkExpandedsupH}, and in turn solution \eqref{eq:hksupHarbitraryEpsilon} [\eqref{eq:hksupH}) in the limit of exact {\it de Sitter}] at super-Hubble scales .

-Eq.~\eqref{eq:hksupH} provides therefore an initial condition for the evolution of the tensor modes produced during inflation.
+Eq.~\eqref{eq:hksupHarbitraryEpsilon} [or Eq.~\eqref{eq:hksupH}] provides therefore an initial condition for the evolution of the tensor modes produced during inflation.
 When the modes re-enter the horizon\footnote{In the radiation and matter dominated phases, the horizon evolves in time like the Hubble scale, contrary to the inflationary period when it diverges, see e.g. \cite{DurrerBook}.} during the subsequent phases of the evolution of the universe, they acquire a time dependence, in particular they start oscillating and decaying like $1/a(\eta)$ (c.f. section \ref{sec:general}).
 The full solution for a generic power-law expansion factor is given in Eq.~\eqref{hsol_for_n}, for which one has to choose the right initial conditions for $k\eta\ll 1$, i.e.~a constant amplitude given by Eq.~\eqref{eq:hksupH}.
 For a universe that is radiation dominated, once the mode has re-entered the horizon, one finds

 where

 is the tensor amplitude set by inflation in the limit of exact {\it de~Sitter}.
 Note that the same expression \eqref{eq:solradIC} is valid for both polarisations.
 For a matter dominated universe, on the other hand, the relevant solution is